-Independent Auditor's Report on Compliance for Each Major Federal Program and on Internal Control Over Compliance Required by the Uniform Guidance
+Independent Auditor's Report on Compliance with Requirements Applicable To [Each] [the] Major Federal Program and on Internal Control Over Compliance Required by the Uniform Guidance

 Our report on compliance will include our opinion on compliance with major federal financial assistance programs and also describe instances of noncompliance with Federal requirements we detect that require reporting per the Uniform Guidance.
 This report will also describe any significant deficiencies and/or material weaknesses we identify relating to controls used to administer Federal award programs.
 However, this report will not opine on internal control used to administer Federal award programs.